Connect With Us

 Customized orthotics can be extremely effective in managing symptoms of flexible flatfoot in children.
 Flexible flatfoot, a condition where the arch flattens while standing but reappears when not bearing weight, can often cause foot fatigue, pain, and limited activity in affected children.
 Custom insoles provide the necessary arch support to maintain proper foot alignment, reducing strain on the feet and lower limbs.
 Insoles help alleviate discomfort and promote more natural movement by redistributing weight and enhancing stability.
 With consistent use, custom arch supports can improve posture and reduce muscle strain, helping to prevent further issues as children grow.
 Additionally, the increased comfort and support often encourage greater activity levels, supporting healthy physical development.
 If your child has flexible flatfoot and is uncomfortable performing activities, it is suggested that you visit a podiatrist to discuss whether custom orthotics can help their developing feet.

-If you have any questions please contact our office located in Jonesboro, AR .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Jonesboro, AR .

 Allowing children to walk barefoot until the age of four is beneficial for both brain and body development.
 Walking without shoes promotes natural foot growth, helping to strengthen muscles and improve balance.
 It also enhances the sensory experience by allowing the feet to feel different textures and surfaces, which aids in the development of the brain’s sensory pathways.
 These early experiences help children develop coordination and spatial awareness, important skills for future movement.
 Barefoot walking also encourages proper posture and alignment, as the feet can move freely, engaging muscles that are vital for walking, running, and jumping.
 Furthermore, by spending time without shoes, children become more aware of their environment, improving their ability to navigate different terrains.
 If your child has a foot condition, it is suggested that you contact a podiatrist who can offer effective treatment solutions, and address any concerns you may have about your child walking barefoot.